rish-16/CS3244-Tutorial-Material/T1W3/README.md

 In T1W3, I cover the k-Nearest Neighbours (k-NN) algorithm.

 ## Contents
-This repo contains the code used to answer Question 2.
+This repo contains the code used to answer Questions 2, 3, 4.

 ### Question 2a
 Here's the ranking table used to classify the new point `(1, 1)` using 3-NN: